 Can I appeal any portion of my property tax?

 No. Only your assessment can be appealed, not your property taxes.
 The Board of Revision ensures that your assessment is fair and equitable.
 If you appeal your assessment and the Board makes a change, the decision changes the property assessment value in the year of assessment only and cannot be made retroactive to previous years.

 If you need to change any tax information on file with the City, please follow these instructions:

 Change of Name

 If you wish to have your new legal name displayed on the Assessment Notice and Property Tax Notice, you must submit an application and an affidavit to ISC.
 Forms and instructions are available at isc.ca.

 The City of Saskatoon Assessment and Property Tax information records reflect the exact name registered at the provincial ISC office (Land Titles).

 Change of Mailing Address

-Contact Customer Service in the Revenue Branch or the Taxation & Assessment Branch to request a mailing address change.
+Contact Customer Service or the Assessment & Valuation Office at 306-975-3227 to request a mailing address change.
 If you own more than one property, your must request a mailing address change for each address.